jgarner413/Learn2Sign/README.md

+## To run application

+Download repo
+Run npm install in root directory run "node express" in root directory
+Open a second terminal
+cd into frontend
+run "npm start"

+Make sure you have the .env file in the frontend folder

 ## Firebase Auth and React Example
 This project uses React and Firebase Authentication.
 You will need to put your Firebase credentials into a .env file in the project root as shown in the lecture.
 The .env file should look like below.